 Has anyone else here made a conscious uncoupling from your stove this summer?
 Will you make anything, including dessert, on the grill, because the thought of turning on the oven makes you cringe?
 Me too.
 Which is how I figured out this genius hack for making my favorite summer dessert on the grill: a fresh berry crisp.

-Juicy seasonal fruit baked under a brown sugar and buttery crisp topping and paired with vanilla ice cream is about as heavenly as you can get.
+Juicy seasonal fruit baked under a brown sugar and buttery crisp topping and paired with a good vanilla ice cream is about as heavenly as you can get.
 But warming up an oven and waiting forty minutes for it to cook is anything but.

-So this year, I decided to test this impressive dessert on the grill for a small dinner party and I can honestly say I’ll be making this simple (and addictive) dish for the rest of the summer.
+So I decided to test this impressive dessert on the grill for a small dinner party and I can honestly say I’ll be making this simple (and addictive) dish for the rest of the summer.

 Check out my tips and recipe – although you can use any crisp recipe you like – and move it to the top of your summer bucket list.